rsksmart/devportal-1.0/solutions/chainbeat.md

 ### Chainbeat's Goal

-Our goal at Chainbeat is to provide blockchain data insights that can help understand usage and behavioral metrics for Decentralized Apps and protocols that are building web 3.0.
+Chainbeat's goal is to provide blockchain data insights that can help understand usage and behavioral metrics for Decentralized Apps and protocols that are building web 3.0.

 ### Functionalities